Bini Docuseries: Episodes

+Production

+At the advanced screening for Born to Win, the film's co-creator, Jeff Canoy announced that work for the second part of the trilogy, titled Here With You and covering the regional leg of the Biniverse tour, was underway.

 Release

-The documentary was originally scheduled for release on September 8, 2024, on the streaming platform iWantTFC but was later moved to September 26, 2024.
+The documentary series was originally scheduled for release on September 8, 2024, on the streaming platform iWantTFC but was later moved to September 26, 2024.
+Here With You was released on November 8, 2024.
+Hanggang Dulo was released on June 12, 2025.

+Marketing

 An advanced screening for select fans was held on September 23 at the Gateway Cineplex in Quezon City, which was also attended by Bini members Colet, Maloi, Mikha, and Jhoanna.

-Sequels

-At the advanced screening for Born to Win, the film's co-creator, Jeff Canoy announced that work for the second part of the trilogy, titled Here With You and covering the regional leg of the Biniverse tour, was underway.
-Here With You was released on November 8, 2024.
 At the Dubai leg of the Biniverse World Tour 2025 in May, a teaser was released for the final part of the trilogy, titled Hanggang Dulo, which covers the Biniverse concerts in the United States, Canada and the Araneta Coliseum.
-Hanggang Dulo was released on June 12, 2025.